Connection string properties

 SQL Server Analysis Services uses Windows authentication only, but you can set properties on the connection string to pass in a specific user name and password.

 Properties are listed in alphabetical order.

 Use when an end user identity must be impersonated on the server.
-Specify the account in a domain\user format.
+For SSAS, specify in a domain\user format.
+For Azure AS, specify in UPN format.
 To use this property, the caller must have administrative permissions in Analysis Services.
-For more information about using this property in an Excel workbook from SharePoint, see Use Analysis Services EffectiveUserName in SharePoint Server 2013.
+This property is currently not supported in Power BI Premium.

 Specifies whether a local password is to be used to encrypt local cubes.
 Valid values are True or False.
 The default is False.